-- 10.3 Decisions upon individual conditions will be made on a 'case-by-case' basis, although there will be several measures MKCC will consider using reasonably consistent with the licensing objectives such as the use of door supervisors, or appropriate signage for certain premises areas. - 10.4 MKCC will also consider specific measures that may be required for buildings that are subject to multiple premises licences.
-Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises to pursue the licensing objectives.
-These matters are in accordance with the Gambling Commission's Guidance.
+- Decisions upon individual conditions will be made on a case-by-case basis and will be reasonably consistent with the licensing objectives.
+Examples may include the use of door supervisors, or appropriate signage for certain premises areas. . - 10.4 MKCC will also consider specific measures that may be required for buildings that are subject to multiple premises licences.
+Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children and young persons and the supervision of gaming machines in non-adult gambling specific premises to pursue the licensing objectives.
+These matters are in accordance with the Gambling Commission's Guidance. - 10.5 Where Category C or above gaming machines are on offer in premises to which children and young persons are admitted, the Authority may consider the following measures: - all such machines are located in an area of the premises that is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance. - only adults are admitted to the area where these machines are located. - access to the area where the machines are located is properly supervised. - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and

-- 10.5 Where Category C or above gaming machines are on offer in premises to which children are admitted, the Authority may consider the following measures: - all such machines are located in an area of the premises that is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance. - only adults are admitted to the area where these machines are located. - access to the area where the machines are located is properly supervised. - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are displayed notices indicating that access to the area is prohibited to persons under 18 and persons believed to be under this age may be required to produce a PASS accredited proof of age card, driving licence or passport. - 10.6 It is noted that there are certain conditions which MKCC cannot attach to premises licences, these are: - any condition on the premises licence which makes it impossible to comply with an operating licence condition. - conditions relating to gaming machine categories, numbers, or methods of operation. - conditions which provide that membership of a club or body is required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated), and - conditions in relation to stakes, fees, winnings, or prizes. - 10.7 MKCC may exclude a default condition relating to hours of operation and substitute it with one that is either more or less restrictive.
-In this instance it will give clear reasons for so doing.

-Insert new paragraph For new premises or variations, the Licensing Authority may require the licence to have no effect until the operator can demonstrate they are compliant with the terms of the licence granted Reason: To ensure compliance 10.8 Where an operator breaches licence conditions, initially a warning will normally be given to correct the breaches.
-If these are disregarded by the licensee, or a repeated non-compliance occurs, then MKCC will normally seek to review the permission in addition to any enforcement action considered necessary.
+- at the entrance to and inside any such areas there are displayed notices indicating that access to the area is prohibited to persons under 18 and persons believed to be under this age may be required to produce a PASS (Proof of Age Standards Scheme) accredited card, driving licence or passport. - 10.6 It is noted that there are certain conditions which MKCC cannot attach to premises licences, these are: - any condition on the premises licence which makes it impossible to comply with an operating licence condition. - conditions relating to gaming machine categories, numbers, or methods of operation. - conditions which provide that membership of a club or body is required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated), and - conditions in relation to stakes, fees, winnings, or prizes. - 10.7 MKCC may exclude a default condition relating to hours of operation and substitute it with one that is either more or less restrictive.
+In this instance it will give clear reasons for so doing. - 10.8 For new premises or variations, the Licensing Authority may require the licence to have no effect until the operator has demonstrated that they are compliant with the terms of the licence granted in order to promote the licensing objectives. - 10.9 Where an operator breaches licence conditions, a warning may initially be given to correct the breaches.
+If this is disregarded by the licensee, or a repeated non-compliance occurs, then MKCC will consider a review of the permission in addition to any enforcement action considered necessary.